Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Introduction

-This work focuses on the Bayesian spatiotemporal latent factor model developed in \textcite{Berchuck2021}, which achieves the first two goals described above.
+This article focuses on the Bayesian spatiotemporal latent factor model developed in \textcite{Berchuck2021}, which achieves the first two goals described above.
 Factor models can effectively reduce dimension by producing a handful of informative latent factors from a host of raw variables.
-Although Bayesian spatial factor analysis is not new to the literature, previous works often assumed independent replicates (\textcite{Christensen2002}, \textcite{Wall2009}, \textcite{Ren2013}) and conducted dimension reduction on a large number of observation types at each spatial location.
-The separable factor model with temporally dependent latent factors and spatially dependent factor loadings introduced by \textcite{Berchuck2021}, in contrast, effectively reduces dimension both spatially and temporally, thus offering convenient interpretability.
-This general framework also enables clustering spatial locations into distinct groups, a commonly adopted modeling strategy to further capture spatial heterogeneity that is typically achieved by placing Bayesian mixture priors.
-Examples of Bayesian mixture priors, which are widely employed in recent Bayesian spatiotemporal literature, include the mixture of finite mixtures \parencite{Huetal23}, the Dirichlet process \parencite{Mozetal22}, the temporal dependent Dirichlet process \parencite{DeIetal23}, and the Indian buffet process \parencite{Yangetal22}.
+Previous works on Bayesian spatial factor analysis often assumed independent replicates (\cite{Christensen2002}, \cite{Wall2009}, \cite{Ren2013}) and conducted dimension reduction on a large number of observation types at each spatial location, which has been successfully generalized to nonnegative spatial factorization with applications in spatial transcriptomics (\cite{TowEng22}, \cite{MaZho22}).
+The separable factor models with temporally dependent latent factors and spatially dependent factor loadings used in recent works such as \cite{Braetal15} and \textcite{Berchuck2021}, in contrast, effectively reduce dimension both spatially and temporally, thus offering convenient interpretability.
+The general framework in \textcite{Berchuck2021} also enables clustering spatial locations into distinct groups, a commonly adopted modeling strategy typically achieved by placing Bayesian mixture priors.
+Examples of mixture priors employed in recent Bayesian spatiotemporal literature include the mixture of finite mixtures \parencite{Huetal23}, the Dirichlet process \parencite{Mozetal22}, the temporal dependent Dirichlet process \parencite{DeIetal23}, and the Indian buffet process \parencite{Yangetal22}.
 More spatially structured priors like the random spanning tree prior \parencite{Zhangetal23} may also be considered to enhance the spatial contiguity of clusters.
-In line with these, the model proposed by \textcite{Berchuck2021} incorporates clustering across spatial locations via a probit stick breaking process (PSBP) prior \parencite{Rodriguez2011} coupled with a spatial latent neighborhood structure from a Gaussian process with exponential correlation, thereby capturing both spatial dependence and heterogeneity.
+In line with these, the model proposed by \textcite{Berchuck2021} incorporates clustering across spatial locations via a probit stick breaking process (PSBP) prior \parencite{Rodriguez2011} coupled with a spatial latent neighborhood structure from a Gaussian process, thereby capturing both spatial dependence and heterogeneity.